Ticafblanc/webserv/Doc/http_server/README.md

             send_message(new_socket, path_head, copy_head);
 }
  ```
  I know you are still wondering the very first request information I mentioned in section 3.2 which contains ```/``` such a useless information.
 Actually, it does give us a hint to send it our web page, namely ```index.html```.
-The AbaseSocket will receive the html file looks like the following
+The Socket will receive the html file looks like the following

  <p align="center">
 <img src="/img/index_html.JPG" height="95%" width="95%">
 </p>

-The AbaseSocket's web browser will read line by line and do whatever the html file tells it.
-When it reads until line 14 (in above image), the AbaseSocket will send request to the serverSocket to ask for ```vendor/fontawesome-free/css/all.min.css``` which is a css file.
+The Socket's web browser will read line by line and do whatever the html file tells it.
+When it reads until line 14 (in above image), the Socket will send request to the serverSocket to ask for ```vendor/fontawesome-free/css/all.min.css``` which is a css file.
 Server than ```parse``` the request, and then classify the request.

 There are multiple file extension we need to take good care of, the following link shows you a list of file extension: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types .
-We need to first notify the AbaseSocket what kind of content we are going to send so that the AbaseSocket can receive the content accordingly.
+We need to first notify the Socket what kind of content we are going to send so that the Socket can receive the content accordingly.
 The notification message looks like the following:

 ```c++
 HTTP/1.1 200 Ok\r\n